AaltoSciComp/scicomp-docs/triton/apps/llms.rst

     * Module command to load
     * Description

   * * Llama 2
     * f16-2023-08-28
-    * ``module load model-llama.cpp/f16-2023-08-28`` (after loading a Llama 2 model for some weight)
+    * ``module load model-llama.cpp/f16-2023-12-04`` (after loading a Llama 2 model for some raw weights)
-    * Half precision version of Llama 2 weights done with llama.cpp on 28th of Aug 2023.
+    * Half precision version of Llama 2 weights done with llama.cpp on 4th of Dec 2023.

   * * Llama 2
     * q4_0-2023-08-28
-    * ``module load model-llama.cpp/q4_0-2023-08-28`` (after loading a Llama 2 model for some weight)
+    * ``module load model-llama.cpp/q4_0-2023-12-04`` (after loading a Llama 2 model for some raw weights)
-    * 4-bit integer version of Llama 2 weights done with llama.cpp on 28th of Aug 2023.
+    * 4-bit integer version of Llama 2 weights done with llama.cpp on 4th of Dec 2023.

   * * Llama 2
     * q4_1-2023-08-28
-    * ``module load model-llama.cpp/q4_1-2023-08-28`` (after loading a Llama 2 model for some weight)
+    * ``module load model-llama.cpp/q4_1-2023-12-04`` (after loading a Llama2 model for some raw weights)
-    * 4-bit integer version of Llama 2 weights done with llama.cpp on 28th of Aug 2023.
+    * 4-bit integer version of Llama 2 weights done with llama.cpp on 4th of Dec 2023.

   * * Llama 2
     * q8_0-2023-08-28
-    * ``module load model-llama.cpp/q8_0-2023-08-28`` (after loading a Llama 2 model for some weight)
+    * ``module load model-llama.cpp/q8_0-2023-12-04`` (after loading a Llama 2 model for some raw weights)
-    * 8-bit integer version of Llama 2 weights done with llama.cpp on 28th of Aug 2023.
+    * 8-bit integer version of Llama 2 weights done with llama.cpp on 4th of Dec 2023.

+  * * CodeLlama
+    * f16-2023-08-28
+    * ``module load codellama.cpp/f16-2023-12-04`` (after loading a CodeLlama model for some raw weights)
+    * Half precision version of CodeLlama weights done with llama.cpp on 4th of Dec 2023.

+  * * CodeLlama
+    * q4_0-2023-08-28
+    * ``module load codellama.cpp/q4_0-2023-12-04`` (after loading a CodeLlama model for some raw weights)
+    * 4-bit integer version of CodeLlama weights done with llama.cpp on 4th of Dec 2023.

+  * * CodeLlama
+    * q8_0-2023-08-28
+    * ``module load codellama.cpp/q8_0-2023-12-04`` (after loading a CodeLlama model for some raw weights)
+    * 8-bit integer version of CodeLlama weights done with llama.cpp on 4th of Dec 2023.

 Each module will set the following environment variables:

 - ``MODEL_ROOT`` - Folder where model weights are stored.
-- ``MODEL_WEIGHTS`` - Path to the model weights in GGUF format.
+- ``MODEL_WEIGHTS`` - Path to the model weights in GGUF file format.

 This Python code snippet is part of a 'Chat with Your PDF Documents' example, utilizing LangChain and leveraging model weights stored in a .gguf file.
-For detailed environment setting up and python code, please check out `this repo <https://github.com/AaltoSciComp/llm-examples/tree/main/chat-with-pdf>`__.
+For detailed environment setting up and Python code, please check out `this repo <https://github.com/AaltoSciComp/llm-examples/tree/main/chat-with-pdf>`__.

 .. code-block:: python